ibm-cloud-docs/Cloudant/api/design_documents.md

 Update validators do not apply when a design document is updated by an admin user.
 This practice ensures that admins can never accidentally lock themselves out.
 {: tip}

-### Example design document with an update validator
+See the following example design document with an update validator:

 ```json
 {